-1.8 The following ensure the achievement of the programme's purpose, objectives and the learning outcomes: 1.8.1 The number of courses 4 1.8.2 The programme's content 4 1.8.3 The methods of assessment 4 1.8.4 The teaching material 4 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 4 1.8.7 The research orientation of the programme 2 1.8.8 The quality of students' assignments 4 1.9 • ected learning outcomes of the programme are known to the students ne members of the teaching staff.
-4 1.10 The teaching and learning process is adequate and effective for the achievement of the expected learning outcomes.
+1.8 The following ensure the achievement of the programme's purpose, objectives and the learning outcomes: 1.8.1 The number of courses 4 1.8.2 The programme's content 4 1.8.3 The methods of assessment 4 1.8.4 The teaching material 4 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 3 1.8.7 The research orientation of the programme 3 1.8.8 The quality of students' assignments 4 1.9 The expected learning outcomes of the programme are known to the students and to the members of the teaching staff.
+1.10 The teaching and learning process is adequate and effective for the achievement of the expected learning outcomes.
 1.11 The content of the programme's courses reflects the latest achievements / developments in science, arts, research and technology.
-1.12 New research results are embodied in the content of the programme of study.
-1.13 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree.
-1.14 Students' command of the language of instruction is appropriate.
-1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
-1.16 The learning outcomes and the content of the courses are consistent.
-1.17 The European Credit Transfer System (ECTS) is applied and there is correspondence between credits, workload and expected learning outcomes per course and per semester.
-1.18 ner education qualification awarded to the students corresponds to the , objectives and the learning outcomes of the programme.
+1.12 New res earch results are embodied in the content of the programme of study.
+3 1.13 tent of foundation courses is designed to prepare the students for the of their chosen undergraduate degree.
+1 1.14 Students s' command of the language of instruction is appropriate.
+4 1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
+1.16 The lear ning outcomes and the content of the courses are consistent.
+4 1.17 correspo ropean Credit Transfer System (ECTS) is applied and there is ondence between credits, workload and expected learning outcomes per and per semester.
+5 1.18 ner education qualification awarded to the students corresponds to the , objectives and the learning outcomes of the programme.
 4